Adult education

 The West Midlands has little adult participation in adult courses in energy and utilities and is significantly behind other regions.

-The small amount of provision is almost exclusively at Level 1 and in the Warwickshire region.
+The small amount of provision is almost exclusively at Level 1 and in the Warwickshire region and delivered by independent training providers.

 Environmental Services

-The West Midlands has relatively little adult participation in adult courses in environmental and is behind other regions.
-Colleges do not provide adult programmes in environmental services.
+The West Midlands has relatively little adult participation in adult courses in environmental and is behind other regions, but there was an increase in 2023/24.

-The small amount of provision is almost exclusively at Level 1 and in the Birmingham area.
+The small amount of provision is almost exclusively predominantly at Level 1 and in the Birmingham area and principally cover waste management skills and knowledge.
+The top learning aims were Award in Waste and Recycling and Award in Recycling and Waste Management.

 Manufacturing